Editorial

 roots that help them fend for themselves.

-trees.
-These are shoots of the wild-type rootstock that
+These are shoots of the wild-type rootstock that the ornamental

-the ornamental foliage is grafted onto and will emerge below the graft union which
+foliage is grafted onto and will emerge below the graft union which should be fairly

-variegated shrubs and trees.
+shrubs and trees.
 I've seen a lot about recently.
+Like

-Like suckers, they are more vigorous and will take over the variegated part of the
+suckers, they are more vigorous and will take over the variegated part of the plant

 Keep pruning spring flowering shrubs as they fade,